DisasterAWARE/aws-glue-schema-registry-python/README.md

     'favorite_number': 6
 }
 producer.send('my-topic', value=(data, schema))
-# the value MUST be a tuple when we're using the SchemaRegistrySerializer
+# the value MUST be a tuple when we're using the KafkaSerializer
 ```

 Read Kafka messages with `SchemaRegistryDeserializer`: